 Artscape was founded by our Managing Director Sarah A. Collicott, an art historian with thirty years of experience in both the public realm and commercial gallery art worlds.
 Our senior curatorial and project management team all have well over 20 years’ experience in the arts, architecture and construction industries.

 Public art can be vast or intimate in scale, ephemeral or a structural landmark.
 It is a role of Artscape Management to support the visions of clients, stakeholders and the commissioned artists.
 What distinguishes our approach to producing cultural and arts strategy and is our understanding of the complexities which need to be addressed including; where the art will be located, how it will be made, what it will mean to those who see it daily or as a fleeting visit.
-Our work ensures that the artists and their designs that we project manage from strategic perspectives through to installation on site, looks to express community values, enhance or respond to the environment, transform a landscape and create a moment to reflect.
+Our work ensures that the artists and their designs that we project manage from strategic perspectives through to installation on site, look to express community values, enhance or respond to the environment, transform a landscape and create a moment to reflect.

 Our work demands pragmatism and a recognition of constraints that might be in place.
-Working as part of the design and in the delivery team allows us to be best placed to support an inclusive, effective delivery programme and maximize opportunities.
+Working as part of the design and delivery team allows us to be best placed to support an inclusive, effective delivery programme and maximize opportunities.

 Every project is supported by research in to appropriate artists for a project and this includes the work of local, national, and international artists including emerging artists and those with established careers.
 Supporting artists in the delivery of their projects and identifying fabricators, structural engineers and technical teams is an essential part of our work and the reason why our projects are of the finest quality, delivered on time and within budget.

-Acting as a thread of communication between all parties allows all those involved in the project to focus on their own key strengths with Artscape acting as facilitator.
+Acting as a thread of communication between all parties allows all those involved in the project to focus on their own key strengths, with Artscape acting as facilitator.

-Delivery programmes - developed in partnership with clients and specialist advisors
+- Delivery programmes, developed in partnership with clients and specialist advisors

-Budget - setting and management
+- Budget setting and management

-Contract and legal issues
+- Contract and legal issues

-Artist research and appointment processes
+- Artist research and appointment processes

-Preparation of sign off documentation
+- Preparation of sign off documentation

 Our work extends to

-- support of marketing strategies
+- Support of marketing strategies

-- application for funding opportunities
+- Application for funding opportunities

-- brokering of cultural and arts initiatives between the UK and Middle East
+- Brokering of cultural and arts initiatives between the UK and Middle East

-- development of artists' practise and sales
+- Development of artist practises and sales

 Artscape leads on the production of publications and support literature for each commission.

-Cultural strategies and commissions have provided opportunities to work with internationally renowned artists for example Vong Phaophanit and Claire Oboussier as well as supporting emerging artists, as with Claire Morgan, who went on to win the artist the Guardian readers Young Artist award and high public acclaim.
+Cultural strategies and commissions have provided opportunities to work with internationally renowned artists, for example Vong Phaophanit and Claire Oboussier, as well as supporting emerging artists, as with Claire Morgan, who went on to win the Guardian readers' Young Artist award and high public acclaim.
 Strategies have included rail infrastructure projects, regeneration schemes across the UK and for cities in the Middle East.

 Sarah A. Collicott